YCShimarin/YCShimarin/README.md

 - I like thinking before doing, and sometimes... overthinking 😅
 - Just a guy who likes learning cool stuff at his own pace
 - Not a genius, just someone who doesn’t stop trying
+- **Still confused about how Git actually works** – I just commit and hope for the best 😅

 ## 📫 Let’s Connect!
 I’m always open for a chill chat, small collabs, or just sharing random bugs that broke everything.